 The difference between Not Found (404) and soft 404 errors is that in the case of Not Found (404) the page is not found and the returned HTTP status code is a 404 or 410 (which correctly corresponds to not found).

-In the case of a soft 404 error, the page is not found, but instead of returning the HTTP status code 404, the page returns the 200-success code, and this is misleading.
+In the case of a soft 404 error, the page is not found, but instead of returning the HTTP status code 404, the page returns the 200-success code, which is misleading.

-In simple words, for both cases, the page response code should have been 404 but that’s not the case with soft 404 errors.
+In both cases, the page response code should have been 404, but that’s not the case with soft 404 errors.

-Another major difference is that 404 pages are not indexed by search engines and they won’t appear in the search results but soft 404 pages are indexed by search engines and they may appear in the search results.
+Another major difference is that search engines do not index 404 pages and will not appear in the search results, while search engines index soft 404 pages and may appear in the search results.

 How To Find Soft 404 Errors?

-The most reliable way to find 404 errors is through the Google Search Console and, in particular, the Page Indexing Report and the URL Inspection tool.
+The most reliable way to find 404 errors is through the Google Search Console, particularly the Page Indexing Report and the URL Inspection tool.

 If you haven’t done so already, the first step is to register your website with Google.
 This will give you access to several features to improve your SEO.